 There is too much noise and distraction from Live CNBC TV with most of the news stories being not actionable.

-Do you think Warren Buffet watch live market news all day in his office?
+Do you think Warren Buffet watches live market news all day in his office?

 I doubt so.